• Skip to main content

 Reflection:

 Fr.
-Bob Weiss, C.P. gives parish missions and retreats.
-He lives in the Passionist community in Detroit, Michigan.
+Bob Weiss, C.P. lives with the Passionist community in Detroit, Michigan.
+His primary ministry is preaching parish missions and retreats.

 • « Go to Previous Page